poipiii/CS-Notes/content/Computer Organisation/Pipeline Hazard/Pipeline Hazard.md

 - Problems that prevent next instruction form immediately following previous instruction

 ### Pipeline Structural Hazard
-- simultaneous use of a hardware resource which can be handle by [[Pipeline Stall]] or divide the stage into 2 parts, for example **register stage can be divided into write and read**.
+- Simultaneous use of a hardware resource which can be handle by [[Pipeline Stall]] or divide the stage into 2 parts, for example **register stage can be divided into write and read**.
 WB writes back first followed by ID reads

 ### Pipeline Data Hazard
 - A [[Pipeline Hazard]] occurs when an [[Instruction]] depends on the result of a previous instruction.
 This can be managed using [[Operand Forwarding]] and a [[Pipeline Stall]]